 Please make your best effort to eat light before your sessions.
 We recommend not eating within 2 hours of practicing yoga.
-You will be doing physical activity every day, and you don't want to feel uncomfortable or tired during practice.
+You will be doing physical activity every day, and you don't want to feel uncomfortable during practice.

 Please try to follow the yogic food guidelines taught in philosophy, which primarily includes a vegetarian diet.
-While it is not a requirement, we do highly recommend eating plant-based for the duration of the training.
-This is because it adheres to the yogic principle of "Ahimsa" or non-violence towards all living beings.
+While it is not a requirement, we do highly recommend eating plant based for the duration of the training.
+This is because it adheres to yogic principle of ahimsa or non-violence towards all living things.
 We will cover the yogic diet as a topic on this training.

-Avoid smoking, drinking, and drugs throughout the training.
+Do your best to avoid smoking, drinking, and drugs throughout the entire training.
 Consuming drugs will significantly hinder your experience here.
-Use plant medicines only to the extent that they are healing and balancing for you, and please share them with your teachers.
-Just kidding again.
 This is a great time to make new commitments to yourself, supported by the collective energy of this group.